 Back in 2015, when we set out to build SPROCKET, the World’s only SAS modernization solution, one key design question plagued our thoughts.
 Scalable, simple, fast and open-source, it was obvious from the early days of Apache Spark that it was analytics platform of the future.
 But, there are many languages you can interact with Spark.
-At the time, Scala and SQL were the dominant languages of Spark, but Java, Python and R were also officially supported.
+Back then, Scala and SQL were the dominant languages of Spark, but Java, Python and R were also officially supported.
 At the time, both R and Python had strong existing user bases and strong growth trajectories.

 Let’s talk about the obvious choices first.
 SQL by itself was just not going to cut it.
 SAS is a an extremely rich language that can’t be described solely by SQL.
 Scala, was and still is a relatively obscure language.
 It was a perfect choice for the authors of Spark, because it allowed the community to leverage all the existing Hadoop Java based libraries with ease, without the extreme verbosity of the Java language.
 But it’s still based on the JVM and that comes with a lot of complexity and added baggage for end-users.